daviel/pigo-games/README.md

 3. love2d (example for love2d based games)
 4. pico-8 starter (YOU WILL NEED TO BUY pico-8 here: https://www.lexaloffle.com/pico-8.php - See tutorial in the release)

+## Installing a game

-To install a game unzip the file of the release to the games path on your pigo-console (/opt/pigo/games/<YOUR_GAME>)
+1. Unzip the file to the games path on your pigo-console (/opt/pigo/games/picowar)
+2. Restart the console to reload the launcher